numberscope/backscope/server/README.md

 * `numberscope.service` symlinked to `/etc/systemd/system`
 * `production.sh` run by `numberscope.service`

 See `create-symlinks.sh` for the actual symlink commands.
+To add the `numberscope` systemd service, run `add-numberscope-servicee.sh`.